MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about-compare-to-8.0.5.md

 # Operationalizing with R Server: compare 9.x to DeployR 8.x

-The following table presents some of the main differences between the operationalization feature in Microsoft R Server 9.0 and the DeployR feature available in R Server 8.0.5.
+The following table presents some of the main differences between Microsoft R Server 9.x configured to operationalize analytics and the DeployR 8.0.5 available in R Server 8.0.5.

 >[!Important]
->R Server's operationalization feature is **not backwards compatible** with DeployR 8.x.
+>R Server configured to operationalize analytics is **not backwards compatible** with DeployR 8.x.
 There is no migration path as the APIs are completely new and the data stored in the database is structured differently.

 Release|Microsoft R Server 8.0.5|Microsoft R Server 9
 ----|-----|------
-Name of feature|DeployR|Operationalization
+Name of feature|DeployR|_integrated in R Server_
 Install|Installer available separately from R Server|Integrated with R Server.
-Use the Administration Utility to [configure operationalization](configuration-initial.md) and enable R Server to deploy and host web services
+Use the Administration Utility to [configure R Server to operationalize analytics](configuration-initial.md) and enable R Server to deploy and host web services
 Deployment<br><small>(Turn R analytics into web services)</small>|Involves multiple steps, beginning with the upload of R analytics to the repository DB.|Publish R analytics directly from the R console using [new `mrsdeploy` package](../mrsdeploy/mrsdeploy.md) or from a REST API.
 Application Integration|Use client libraries and RBroker framework|[Swagger-based API for quicker exploration and integration](app-developer-get-started.md)
 Architecture|Apache Tomcat|ASP .Net Core